Pool Leak Repair

 My only real competition was an older guy who'd worked on pools since the mid Fifties.
 He was knowledgable and widely respected but with an interesting twist; He didn't swim.
 For anything more complicated than a leaky wall fitting, he had to drain the pool.
 I figured I offered faster service and a better value and set my prices about 50% over what he charged.
 I made the rounds to all the pool stores, builders and services in Central Florida and announced my new commercial and residential leak repair service.
 Some were interested, some weren't; some wanted a cut, some just wanted someone they could pass the problem off to.
 In less than six months, I was repairing as many as thirty pools a week with the occasional $1,500 day (tho I don't recall ever surpassing that figure).
 Not bad money 30 years ago.

-My costs and time per job actually dropped and I traded for a newer truck with a working heater.
+My costs and time per job actually dropped and I traded for a newer truck with a working radio.
 So, should I reduce my prices?
 Would you..... could you?

 My problem became how to maintain my prices while discouraging everyone else from getting into the leak repair business.
 How?
 With HYPE!
 Convince everyone that leak repair is complicated and difficult.
 Assure them it takes special equipment to find leaks.
 Persuade anyone who would listen that they couldn't possibly repair a pool leak on their own.
 All hype.